lostromb/concentus/README.md

 ## Project Status

 This repo contains a completely functional Opus implementation in portable C#.
 It it based on libopus master 1.1.2 configured with FIXED_POINT and DISABLE_FLOAT_API.
-Both the encoder and decoder paths have been tested to be 100% bit-exact with their equivalent C functions, with fairly reasonable confidence.
+Both the encoder and decoder paths have been tested to be bit-exact with their equivalent C functions in _most_ cases (PLC and DTX modes still show hiccups)

 Performance-wise, the current build runs about 20-25% as fast as its equivalent libopus build, but there is still huge room for optimization.
 Keep in mind that these performance enhancements may change the API surface as I remove pointer objects, manually boxed values, etc.